Rufus For Real

 • Puff Pastry – The secret weapon.
 It bakes up golden, flaky, and gorgeous with almost zero effort.

-This skillet chicken pot pie can flex with whatever you’ve got—fridge, freezer, pantry… all fair game.
+This skillet chicken pot pie can work with whatever you’ve got—fridge, freezer, pantry… all fair game.

 Crust Options: